Miguel00v/to_do_list/README.md

 - Edit or remove existing tasks.
 - View all tasks.
 - Get reminders for deadlines.
+- Users can´t use website without an account.

 ## Features
 - User authentication: